PRECIOUS-Gold near 2-week low as dollar eclipses safe-haven appeal

 “We suspect some of the these new longs must have gotten shredded over the past two sessions,” INTL FCStone analyst Edward Meir said in a note.

-Palladium rose 0.5% to $1,316.65.
-The metal used in catalytic converters in car exhaust systems has shed nearly 19% since scaling a record peak of $1,620.53 in March.
+Palladium rose 0.3% to $1,314.
+The metal used in catalytic converters in car exhaust systems has shed about 19% since scaling a record peak of $1,620.53 in March.
 (Reporting by Arijit Bose in Bengaluru; editing by Richard Pullin and Shreejay Sinha)